|

 Answer:

-these being Human Factors, Meteorology, and Air Law.
-The others require a
+Human Factors, Meteorology, and Air Law.
+The others require a fair bit

-fair bit if guidance especially the calculation type exams of Navigation,
+if guidance especially the calculation type exams of Navigation, Flight

 Question 9.
 I have heard that